Stabbing Westward: Reunion and Chasing Ghosts (2015–present)

 Stabbing Westward reunited in 2015 after Eliopulos joined them onstage to play a set of Stabbing Westward songs when the Dreaming came through Chicago on their "Rise Again" tour on June 11, 2015.
 The band officially reunited for two shows, which coincided with the band's 30th anniversary.
 The first show took place in Chicago on September 22, 2016, as a part of the Cold Waves Festival, a charity festival benefiting suicide prevention causes.
-The line-up featured Christopher Hall, Walter Flakus, Mark Eliopulos, and Johnny Haro along with Carlton Bost (mainly known from The Dreaming, and also the reunited bands Orgy and Berlin).
+The lineup featured Christopher Hall, Walter Flakus, Mark Eliopulos, and Johnny Haro along with Carlton Bost (mainly known from The Dreaming, and also the reunited bands Orgy and Berlin).
 Jim Sellers did not take part in the reunion because of work commitments.
 The second show took place at Dracula's Ball in Philadelphia on October 31, 2016, at the Trocadero Theatre.

 In a January 2017 interview with audioBoom, Walter Flakus was asked if there would be more Stabbing Westward reunion shows in the future.
 His response was, "We'll see.
 I don't have anything planned yet, but I'm always open to opportunities.
 It was great to get back on stage and play those songs again."
 Dates for a full tour began to be announced in February 2017.
 The band also performed at the 2017 edition of Cold Waves Festival in Chicago, Illinois.

 The band released new material after their formation, such as a re-recorded version of the song "Plastic Jesus" (released on the Cold Waves V compilation on September 22, 2016) and an outtake from 2001 entitled "Home in You" (released on the Cold Waves VI compilation on September 28, 2017).

 On August 17, 2018, Johnny Haro had been "let go" from the band, and will not be participating in any further band activities.
 In his Facebook post of that date, he stated that "The Dreaming is done."
 Stabbing Westward announced Bobby Amaro, from Orgy, as a replacement for Haro.
 The band embarked on a U.S. tour from October to December 2018 by celebrating the 20th anniversary of the release of Darkest Days and performing most of the album, along with other songs.

-Stabbing Westward released a remixed version of the Iwo Jesus EP in 2019.
 In June 2019, the ensemble stated via their Facebook page that they were working on a new album, with Eliopulos via his Facebook site stating that he has left the band.
 In early 2020, 19 years after the band's self-titled album, the first proper release of all new material was put out by the band, titled Dead and Gone.

 In May 2020, the band announced their signing to label COP International for their forthcoming studio album Chasing Ghosts, the band's first full studio album since 2001.
 The lead single was "I Am Nothing" and the album was released on March 18, 2022.